 - Security.Fine-grained authorizations that control access down to the row and column level by defining role-based authorization for each table.For more information, see Authorization and Role-Based Endpoint Access.

 Until now, organizations had to put up with manual approaches, suffering excessive time and expense, with poor agility and transparency.
 After all, it is business logic, surely it must require domain-specific code.
 Not any more.

 The following diagram illustrates an example of executable logic from the cocktail napkin:

-For more information about how to declare your business logic, see Logic.
+For more information about business logic, see Logic.

-End users are authenticated when they log in to API Creator.
-The authentication authorizes them to access information per the roles they play.
-Administrators can define role-based authorization for each table, including:
+API users are authenticated when they log in to API Creator.
+The authentication authorizes them to access information based on their assigned role.
+System administrators can define role-based authorization for each table, including: